jordymeow/extjs-locale-loader/README.md

 Example
 =======
-You can run the example using either of those files:
+You can run the example using either of those files hosted on a web server:

 - ext-locale-loader.html
 - ext-locale-loader-fr.html